liujch1998/infini-gram/docs/api_doc.md

 **Examples:**

-1. If you query `natural language processing`, the API returns Cnt(`natural language processing`).
+1. If you query `natural language processing`, the API returns the number of occurrences of `natural language processing`.
 2. If you query `natural language processing AND deep learning`, the API returns the number of co-occurrences of `natural language processing` and `deep learning`.
-3. If you query `natural language processing OR artificial intelligence AND deep learning OR machine learning`, the API returns the number of co-occurrences of {at least one of `natural language processing` / `artificial intelligence`}, and {at least one of `deep learning` / `machine learning`}.
+3. If you query `natural language processing OR artificial intelligence AND deep learning OR machine learning`, the API returns the number of co-occurrences of {one of `natural language processing` / `artificial intelligence`}, and {one of `deep learning` / `machine learning`}.

-**Notes:**

-* The query string will be tokenized into an n-gram, and we only count those occurrences that match the token boundaries.
-For example, querying `a` will not give you the count of the letter `a`, but rather the count of the token `_a`.
+**Notes on CNF queries:**

 * When you write a query in CNF, note that **OR has higher precedence than AND** (which is contrary to conventions in boolean algebra).
-* We can only count occurrences where all clauses are separated by no more than 100 tokens.
+* In AND queries, we can only examine co-occurrences where adjacent clauses are separated by no more than 100 tokens.
+You can customize this value by supplying a field `max_diff_tokens` with an integer value within range [1, 1000].
-* If you query for two or more clauses (i.e. your query contains AND), and a clause has more than 50000 matches, we will estimate the count from a random subset of all occurrences of that clause.
-In such cases, the count will be **approximate**.
-This might cause a zero count on conjuction of some simple clauses (e.g., `birds AND oil`).
+* In AND queries, if a clause has more than 50000 matches, the count will be **approximate**: we will estimate the count by examining a random subset of 50000 documents out of all documents containing that clause.
+You can customize this value by supplying a field `max_clause_freq` with an integer value within range [1, 500000].
+* The above subsampling mechanism might cause a zero count on conjuction of some simple clauses (e.g., `birds AND oil`).

 **Input parameters:**